 Other forms of financial aid — loans and student employment — are not covered by these provisions of the tax law.
 Earnings from student employment, of course, are taxable as wages, as is any summer stipend you may have received from the college.
 If you had any campus earnings during 2020, a W-2 form will be issued by the Williams College payroll department and will be available to download from your PeopleSoft account.
 If you had a taxable summer stipend, a 1099 will be issued by the Williams College Controller’s Office.

-There is a worksheet available on the Office of Financial Aid website that will help you determine the amount of taxable scholarship or grant aid you may have received in 2016.
-Note that the terms referred to are for the spring and fall semesters of 2016, not the fall and spring semesters of 2016-17.
-If you no longer have copies of your award notice(s) that cover these periods, you can view (and print) them from your PeopleSoft account (Finances > View Financial Aid).
+Student Financial Services has prepared a worksheet that will help you determine the amount of taxable scholarship or grant you may have received in 2020.
+Note that the terms referred to are for the spring and fall semesters of 2020, not the fall and spring semesters of 2020-21.
+If you no longer have copies of your award notice(s) that cover these periods, you can view (and print) them from your Williams Student Records > Self Service > Campus Finance > View Financial Aid.

-If you are a United States citizen or permanent resident completing an income tax return and you had taxable scholarship and grant aid, enter the amount of taxable aid to the left of the entry box for “wages, salaries, and tips” with the annotation “SCH” – for example, “SCH $5,000.”
-Include this amount with your wages, salaries, and tips in your entry for line 1 in Form 1040EZ or line 7 in either Form 1040A or Form 1040.
+If you are a United States citizen or permanent resident completing an income tax return and you had taxable scholarships and grants, enter the amount of taxable aid to the left of the entry box for “wages, salaries, and tips” with the annotation “SCH” – for example, “SCH $5,000.”
+Include this amount with your wages, salaries, and tips.